ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 comid.key:

-: Verification key material in DER format base64-encoded.
+: Verification key material in DER format base64 encoded.
 Typically, but not necessarily, a public key.

 comid.keychain: